-In June, 2015, the GASB issued GASB No. 74, Financial Reporting for Postemployment Benefit Plans Other Than Pension Plans.
-This Statement applies to Benefit Plans other than pension plans (OPEB) plans that administer benefits on behalf of governments through trusts that meet the GASB's specified criteria.
-It replaces GASB Statement No. 43 and requires more extensive note disclosures and required supplementary information (RSI) for both defined benefit and defined contribution OPEB plans.
+In June 2015, the GASB issued GASB No. 74, Financial Reporting for Postemployment Benefit Plans Other Than Pension Plans.
+This Statement applies to benefit plans other than pension plans ("OPEB") plans that administer benefits on behalf of governments through trusts that meet the GASB's specified criteria.
+It replaces GASB Statement No. 43 and requires more extensive note disclosures and required supplementary information ("RSI") for both defined benefit and defined contribution OPEB plans.
 The provisions of Statement No. 74 are effective for plan fiscal years beginning after June 15, 2016.
-Program management has not determined the effect, if any, this Statement will have on its financial statements.
+The adoption of this standard did not have a significant impact on the Programs financial statements.

-In June, 2015, the GASB issued GASB No. 75, Accounting and Financial Reporting for Postemployment Benefits Other Than Pensions.
-The Statement replaces the requirements of GASB Statement No. 45, Accounting and Financial Reporting by Employers for Postemployment Benefits Other Than Pensions (OPEB).
+In June 2015, the GASB issued GASB No. 75, Accounting and Financial Reporting for Postemployment Benefits Other Than Pensions.
+The Statement replaces the requirements of GASB Statement No. 45, Accounting and Financial Reporting by Employers for Postemployment Benefits Other Than Pensions.
 Among other things, Statement No. 75 requires governments to report a liability on the face of the financial statements for the OPEB that they provide and requires governments in all types of OPEB plans to present more extensive note disclosures and required supplementary information about their OPEB liabilities.
 This Statement is effective for fiscal years beginning after June 15, 2017.
-Program management has not determined the effect, if any, this Statement will have on its financial statements.
+The Program does not provide such benefits, therefore this pronouncement will have no effect on the financial statements.